 In each case OCRmyPDF will search the PATH environment variable to locate the binaries.
+By modifying the PATH environment variable, you can override the binaries that OCRmyPDF uses.

-9.2.5 Changing tesseract configuration variables
+9.2.6 Changing tesseract configuration variables

 You can override tesseract's default control parameters with a configuration file.